Layr-Labs/eigenda-operator-setup/mainnet/README.md

 ```
 You only need to provide the quorum which you want to opt into.
 For example if you are already registered to quorum `0` and want to opt-in one more quorum `1`, then you just need to set `<quorum>` as `1` while opting in again.

+If you attempt to opt-in to both quorums ('`0,1`') you must have sufficient TVL to opt-in to the active Operator set for both quorums, otherwise the entire opt-in attempt will fail for both quorums.
+The opt-in attempt for both quorums is an "all or nothing" process.

 > **_WARNING:_**
 Operator must wait up to 6 hours if the delegation happened after you opt-in to the EigenDA AVS.
 EigenLayer's AVS-Sync component runs at 6 hour batch intervals to update the delegation totals on chain for each operator.
 If you are unable to opt in despite having sufficient delegated stake, please wait at least 6 hours, then retry opt-in.